 1. What is the Matching Tool under the New Return System?

-The new web-based prototype of the offline tool works as a demo for users to familiarise themselves with, and get a feel of how the tool will actually look like and function, once implemented.
+The offline tool alongwith its prototype enables users to familiarise themselves with the workign capabilities of the new GST returns system.
 This tool has also been introduced to get feedback from the users.

 One of the features provided will be a Matching Tool which can be used by a taxpayer to match entries in the GST ANX-2 with the Purchase Register.
 The taxpayer can view and rectify differences between the Purchase Register and the data uploaded by the supplier.